horuslabsio/Starknet-Scaffold/Readme.md

 cd Starknet-Scaffold
 ```

-Or to install using create-starknet-app:
+Or to install using create-starknet-app (recommended):

 ```
 npx create-starknet-app